bitcraft/pytmx/readme.md

 Reserved Names
 ================================================================================

-If you use "properties" for any of the following object types, you cannot use any of these words as a name for your property.
-A ValueError will be raised if a Tile Object attempts to use a reserved name.
+Tiled supports user created metadata called "properties" for all the built-in objects, like the map, tileset, objects, etc.  Due to how the Tiled XML data is stored, there are situations where Tiled internal metadata might have the same name as user-created properties.

+Pytmx will raise a ValueError if it detects any conflicts.
+This check is performed in order to prevent any situations where a level change might be made in Tiled, but the programmer/designer doesn't know or forgets if the change was made in the Tiled metadata or the user properties.

+I realize that it creates problems with certain common names like "id", or "color".
+Overall, it should help with clean design.
+In the future, I may make an option for removing this check, as long as the programmer understands the risk.

-In summary: don't use the following names when adding metadata in Tiled.
+In summary, don't use the following names when creating properties in Tiled:

-As of 0.8.1, these values are:
+As of 0.11.0, these values are:

 map:         version, orientation, width, height, tilewidth, tileheight
              properties, tileset, layer, objectgroup

 tileset:     firstgid, source, name, tilewidth, tileheight, spacing, margin,
              image, tile, properties